Bheal/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-#### Answers:  The 8:35 AM interval on average contains the maximum number of steps.
+### Answers III.
+The 8:35 AM interval on average contains the maximum number of steps.
 From the above graph and computation, the maxima of average steps is 206.17 during the 8:35 AM interval which is the 104th ordered interval.